Paul Lowe (photographer): Life and work

 Lowe worked as a photojournalist in more than 80 countries from the 1980s to the 2000s.
 The first major event he covered was the fall of the Berlin Wall, and went on to cover the Romanian revolution, Nelson Mandela's release from prison, the Yugoslav Wars, the destruction of Grozny, and famine in Africa.

 Lowe was a member of the VII Photo Agency; he had also been a member of Magnum Photos in 1998 but withdrew at some later point.

-He was course leader of the MA in Photojournalism and Documentary Photography at London College of Communication; a visiting professor in war studies at King's College London; and taught at an academy through the VII Foundation.
+He was Course Director of the MA in Photojournalism and Documentary Photography at London College of Communication; a visiting professor in war studies at King's College London; and taught at an academy through the VII Foundation.
 "His books and lectures, many of which dealt with the history of photojournalism and the ethics of representing human suffering through images, often spoke of photography's potential to help bear witness to atrocities."